pacificpelican/pacificpelican.us-CMS/README.md

 pacificpelican.us/cms is a simple PHP application for use on web servers and is free software; it is currently in beta and is licensed under the GNU GPL, version 2 or later.
-Please conduct proper diligence before installing on productions systems.
+Please conduct proper diligence before installing on production systems.

 Features: